 Most ERP failures are due to leaders ignoring the impacts of change on their staff.
-Many leaders dismiss the impacts of change with statements like, “It’s just business.”
+They dismiss the impacts of change with statements like, ‘It’s just business.’

-Change also impacts how people perceive their contribution within their job and within the broader organization.
-Their job functions, tasks and responsibilities may change, and they may need new and specialized training.
-During this time, employees may feel inadequate and fear their “old” skills will render them obsolete.
+The reality is that change is personal.
+Employees’ job functions and responsibilities may change, and they may need specialized training.
+As a result, employees may feel inadequate and fear their “old” skills will render them obsolete.
+Change resistance soon follows.

 Change Management Case Study

 The client recognized their need for more comprehensive change management, so they asked us to fill in the gaps.
 We developed a robust communication plan to supplement the vendor’s communication approach.

 2. Create a Resistance Management Plan